Jász-Nagykun-Szolnok County 1st constituency

 The 1st constituency of Jász-Nagykun-Szolnok County (Jász-Nagykun-Szolnok megyei 01. számú országgyűlési egyéni választókerület) is one of the single member constituencies of the National Assembly, the national legislature of Hungary.
 The constituency standard abbreviation: Jász-Nagykun-Szolnok 01.
 OEVK.

 Since 2018, it has been represented by Mária Kállai of the Fidesz–KDNP party alliance.

-Geography
+Boundaries

 The 1st constituency is located in western part of Jász-Nagykun-Szolnok County.

 The constituency borders with 2nd constituency to the north, 3rd constituency to the east, 4th constituency to the southeast, 2nd constituency of Bács-Kiskun County and 12th constituency of Pest County to the west.

 List of municipalities

 The constituency includes the following municipalities:

 History

 The 1st constituency of Jász-Nagykun-Szolnok County was created in 2011 and contained parts of the pre-2011 abolished constituencies of 3rd and 4th of this County.
 Its borders have not changed since its creation.